 COLIN GOEDECKE aka The Floating Poet, is a plein air poet. impressionist, expressionist ~ and revealist ~ in word and image.
 Of the deeper poetry, energy, essence ~ and presence ~ he sees and feels.
 Inside landscapes and lifescapes.
 A poet not only of the open, but of praise and possibility; surprise and serendipity.
 He's also a new kind of Poetorialist, who creates and curates bodies, alchemies of written, spoken and visual poetry.
 Like "Ultramarine," for the 2017 America's Cup, and "Peace-ability," for the 2018 Winter Olympics.
 As well as experiential traveling exhibitions of evocative imagery and stories brought, with voice and stagecraft, to poetic life for each audience.
 And is honored to serve as poet laureate of The Truce Foundation of the United States.

 "Most poems find me.
-Words, seeings, composings, that arrive suddenly, unexpectedly, when I'm out in the world and the wilds of living.
+Their stories.
+When I'm out in the world and the wilds of living.
 Where they often wash in like watercolors: fresh, fluid, luminous.
-Where I'm inspired to embody and express the experience in a written or visual language I and others can use to enter, experience them anew, and again.
+Where I'm moved, intuitively, to enter and express them in written and/or visual language.

-For the imagery, I use a wonderfully small-scale digital camera, and an iPhone ~ as my 'fourth eyes,' to provide a starting point, another kind of canvas, that I alchemize from; working with existing elements, whatever's before me, and always very swiftly and intuitively; mainly involving light, highlight, shadow, contrast."
+To arrive at the imagery, I use a wonderfully small-scale digital camera, and an iPhone ~ as my 'fourth eyes,' to provide a starting point, another kind of canvas, that I alchemize from; working with existing elements, whatever's before me, and always with immediacy; and from there shifting magnitudes of light, highlight, shadow, contrast."

 "It's a great joy to see, feel, explore and reveal the 'Poetisphere' ever present and resonant around and inside us."